sorbet/sorbet.run/docs/talks/RubyKaigi2019/index.md

 https://github.com/sorbet/sorbet-typed/

-> A central repository for sharing type defintions for Ruby gems
+> A central repository for sharing type definitions for Ruby gems

 Note:
 - A way to share type definitions for gems